rootwork/GET/README.md

 You may want to edit the name, description, author, and URLs listed in this file to match your own project.
 Run `npm i` to update `package-lock.json` to match.

-## ⚠️ Limitations

-Responsive image generation and markup generation is designed for single-page sites with a handful of images.
-The markup generation is just regex string replacement, and images that have the same name but different formats will clobber each other.
-In larger projects, a more efficient and robust templating system would make much more sense -- for instance see how a Hugo theme I've contributed to
+### Modern image and markup generation

+⚠️ This feature is designed for single-page sites with a handful of images.
+The markup generation is just regex string replacement, and images that have the same name but different formats (e.g. `foo.jpg` and `foo.gif`) will clobber each other.
+In larger projects, a more efficient and robust templating system would make much more sense -- for instance see how a Hugo theme I've contributed to [handles it](https://github.com/chipzoller/hugo-clarity/blob/master/layouts/partials/image-feature.html#L35-L71).
-[handles it](https://github.com/chipzoller/hugo-clarity/blob/master/layouts/partials/image-feature.html#L35-L71).

 To omit GET's image and markup generation, set `modernImages` to `false` in